How Does Adroit Work?

 Founder and Managing Member

 Most people in the compliance profession don't start out with the intention of being in compliance; often, they accidentally fall into the role.
-And Rita is no exception.
+Rita is no exception.
 Her career path has not been linear, but she really feels she has ended up in the right place.
 And along the way, she gained insight and knowledge beneficial to her role today.

-Rita started her working career in high school as a clerical typist, and since then has held jobs as a lease clerk for an oil company, a legal secretary and paralegal for multiple law firms, and a trust administrator.
+Rita started her working career in high school as a clerical typist, and since then has held jobs as a lease clerk for an oil company, a legal secretary and paralegal for several law firms, and a trust administrator.
 At one time, she had aspirations of going to law school, but life got in the way of those plans.
 Which, in hindsight, was a good thing.

 Now, with more than 20 years of experience in regulatory compliance under her belt, Rita has extensive knowledge of the rules and regulations that govern the financial industry and has worked with a variety of business models.
 Before founding Adroit Compliance, she previously held the position of CCO-North America at Morningstar in Chicago, as well as CCO of an investment adviser in Madison, Wisconsin.